huggingface/transformers/examples/pytorch/README.md

 In this repo, we provide a very simple launcher script named [xla_spawn.py](https://github.com/huggingface/transformers/tree/main/examples/pytorch/xla_spawn.py) that lets you run our example scripts on multiple TPU cores without any boilerplate.
-Just pass a `--num_cores` flag to this script, then your regular training script with its arguments (this is similar to the `torch.distributed.launch` helper for `torch.distributed`):
+Just pass a `--num_cores` flag to this script, then your regular training script with its arguments (this is similar to the `torchrun` helper for `torch.distributed`):

 ```bash